"That's alright. Read it again, Rose," her mother murmured gently.

 They both fell silent and stared ahead into the sky.
 As the final speck of the sun sank below the waves, Rose took in a shallow breath, her pulse increasing.
 She blinked when a spectacle of green light briefly glowed over the water.

 Beaming, she looked up at her mother.
-Her beautiful face smiled down at her daughter, her brunette hair playing with the wind.
+Her beautiful face smiled down at her daughter, her raven hair playing with the wind.
 "Let's catch up with the others!" she said faintly.

 Please, Rose begged as they walked together, If you're listening, if you can hear me at all, you will not wake me.
 Please.
 This was when I was happy.
 This was before.
 Don't wake me.
 Please don't wake me!